How to Teach a Child to Read Who Doesn't Want To—7 Tips

 If so, your child is perfectly normal.
 And fortunately, teaching reading with phonics is simple, straight-forward, and works like building blocks.
 Over time, even the most distracted pupil can learn how to read.

 7 Tips: How to Teach a Child to Read Who Doesn't Want to

-In any reading program for children under the age of 5, the lessons really must stick to a 5 minute limit to accommodate the short attention span of a small child (or a busy parent!), and you must be willing to put the lessons aside if your child displays signs that he or she isn't ready.
-One of the biggest downfalls is the overzealousness of the parent.
-It’s tempting to keep pushing everything along so that you can start seeing results.
+In any reading program for children under the age of 5, the lessons really must stick to a 5 minute limit to accommodate the short attention span of a small child (or a busy parent).
+You must also be willing to put the lessons aside if your child displays signs that he or she isn't ready.
+One of the biggest downfalls is the overzealousness of the parent; it’s tempting to keep pushing everything along so that you can start seeing results.

 You'll get there!

 Check out 'ASK MOM' in Fredericksburg Parent & Family magazine for advice on issues you may be experiencing as a parent!

 Follow @advice_mom on Instagram for parenting videos, stories, and humor!

 Winner of the Gertrude Warner Book Award and the Moonbeam Children's Book Award, an adventure for kids ages 8-12 who love video games.
 Available on Audible, Kindle & paperback.